rf/tsm/README.md

 Appcelerator's build page.
 However, this can be tedious; especially for users who do not use the Titanium/Apptana studio nonsense.

-The utility can be installed via npm:
+The utility requires node; see [this page](https://github.com/joyent/node/wiki/Installation) for instructions on how to install node.
+You can then install it with npm:

-`npm install -g tsm`
+`sudo npm install -g tsm`

+Depending on how you installed node, you may or may not need to use sudo.
+If you're using a virtual environment manager such as `nvm` you do not need sudo.

 You will now have the `tsm` command available to you.  `tsm` uses `node-semver` to make it easier to select versions.
 To list all available builds in the